walmartlabs/concord-website/docs/api/org.md

 An Organization owns projects, repositories, inventories, secrets and teams.

-The REST API provides support for a number of operations:
+The REST API provides support for working with organizations:

 - [Create an Organization](#create-org)
 - [Update an Organization](#update-org)